 The IEA forecast non-OPEC supply growing by 1.1m b/day in 2013, driven again by North American supply (+1.1m b/day).
-Other areas expected to grow their production include Brazil, Sudan, Egypt and China, offset by declines in the North Sea, Mexico and Russia.
+Other areas expected to grow their production include Brazil, Sudan and China, offset by declines in the North Sea, Mexico and Russia.

 Looking further ahead, we must consider in particular potential increases in supply from two regions: Iraq and North America.
 Starting with Iraq, the question of how big an increase is likely, in what timescale, and the reaction of other OPEC members are all important issues.
-Our conclusion is that while an increase in Iraqi production may be possible (say, 2m barrels over the next 5 years), if it occurs it will be surprisingly easily absorbed by a combination of OPEC adjustment, if necessary, weak non-OPEC supply growth and continuing growth in demand from developing countries of c.15m b/day over the next 10 years.
-Iraqi production was running at 3.2m b/day in March 2013, down from a high of 3.6m b/day in mid-2000.
+Our conclusion is that, while an increase in Iraqi production may be possible (say, 2m barrels over the next 5 years), if it occurs it will be surprisingly easily absorbed by a combination of OPEC adjustment, if necessary, weak non-OPEC supply growth and continuing growth in demand from developing countries of c.15m b/day over the next 10 years.
+Iraqi production was running at 3.2m b/day in April 2013, down from a high of 3.6m b/day in mid-2000.
 Despite this potential, continued unrest across the country does not fill us with confidence that growth can easily be achieved.

 The recent growth in US shale oil, in particular from the Bakken, Permian and Eagleford basins, raises the question of how much more there is to come.
-So far, new oil production from these sources amounts to around 1.6m b/day.
+So far, new oil production from these sources amounts to around 1.7m b/day.
 Our assessment is that US shale oil is a high cost source of oil but one that is viable at current oil prices.
-In total, it could be comparable in size to the UK North Sea, i.e. it could grow by a further 2m b/day between now and 2016, though we note recent comments from the management of Core Laboratories, a leading reservoir analysis company, that the market is overestimating the prospectivity of US oil shale and that we are unlikely to see more than an additional 0.6m b/day over the next three years (i.e. growth of 0.2m b/day per year to 2015).
-We also observe that since the discovery of the Bakken, Eagleford and Permian, the US has struggled to find another large shale resource, despite two years of trying.
+In total, it could be comparable in size to the UK North Sea, i.e. it could grow by a further 2m b/day between now and 2016, though we note recent comments from the management of Core Laboratories, a leading reservoir analysis company, that the market is overestimating the prospectivity of US oil shale.
+We also observe that since the discovery of the Bakken, Eagleford and Permian, the US has struggled to find another large shale resource, despite 2-3 years of trying.